Common Tink Frog

 Nicaragua, Costa Rica, Panama, and part of western Ecuador are home to the Tink Frog.
-This frog is found in most parts of Costa Rica, with the exception of the dry northwestern region.

 This small frog has large sticky disks on its fingers and toes which help it navigate its tree top existence.
 The Tink Frog uses short, agile limbs to jump or run short distances or scurry like an amphibian rodent.
 Its color is variable throughout the day.
 During the day, when the frog is hiding, it is usually gray to brown with bars or spots in a contrasting color.
 At night when the frog emerges, it becomes a pink or tan color.
 The frog’s belly is always pale.

 In rainforests throughout Central America, many nights are accompanied by a chorus of frogs calling with a light “tink!” or “dink!”
 This common nocturnal frog is tiny and hard to see, but it is even harder to miss their call.
 Some liken the call to the sound of a metal fork on a wine glass.
 An individual can dink as high as 30-40 times per minute, and with several frogs in an area, the night can turn riotously loud.